durin42/textmate.el/README.markdown

     ;;                           are nested)

+    ;; A "project" in textmate-mode is determined by the presence of ;; a .git directory, an .hg directory, a Rakefile, or a Makefile.

+    ;; You can configure what makes a project root by appending a file ;; or directory name onto the `*textmate-project-roots*' list.

-    ;; A "project" in textmate-mode is determined by the presence of ;; a .git directory.
-If no .git directory is found in your current ;; directory, textmate-mode will traverse upwards until one (or none) ;; is found.
-The directory housing the .git directory is presumed ;; to be the project's root.
+    ;; If no project root indicator is found in your current directory, ;; textmate-mode will traverse upwards until one (or none) is found.
+    ;; The directory housing the project root indicator (e.g. a .git or .hg ;; directory) is presumed to be the project's root.

+    ;; In the event that the project root was defined by either .git or .hg, ;; fast file-listing with no caching is provided by the version control ;; system.

+    ;; Not bound to keys, but available are textmate-find-in-project and ;; textmate-find-in-project-type, which use grep, the file listing, ;; and grep-mode to provide excellent (and blindingly fast with git and ;; hg!) grep integration with emacs and your project.

+    ;; Also available (and unbound) is textmate-compile, which is like ;; compile but prepends a cd to the project root to the command.
+It is ;; used to build the find-in-project commands, but has other possible ;; uses as well (eg, a test runner or some kind of compile command).

     ;; In other words, calling Go to File from
     ;; ~/Projects/fieldrunners/app/views/towers/show.html.erb will use